Clinton family: Pets

 While living in the White House the Clintons had two pets: a cat named Socks and a dog named Buddy.
 Socks, born about 1989, was adopted by the Clintons in 1991.
 The cat was left under the care of Bill Clinton's secretary Betty Currie, residing with her until Socks' death on February 20, 2009, euthanized due to cancer of the jaw.
 Buddy, a Labrador Retriever born on August 7, 1997, was adopted by the Clintons on December 5, 1997.
 Buddy was named after Clinton's great-uncle Henry Oren Grisham, nicknamed "Buddy".
-The Clintons kept Buddy after they left the White House in January 2001 once Bill completed his presidential run, however the dog was killed after being hit by a car on January 2, 2002.
+The Clintons kept Buddy after they left the White House in January 2001, however the dog was killed after being hit by a car on January 2, 2002.
 The two pets were reported to not get along.
 Clinton adopted a new dog the same year as Buddy's death, whom he named Seamus.